-• Lease terms and extension options: The Company has applied judgement to determine the lease term for lease contracts in which it is a lessee, including renewal and termination options and commercial terms.
+- Lease terms and extension options: The Company has applied judgement to determine the lease term for lease contracts in which it is a lessee, including renewal and termination options and commercial terms.
 The Company further considers all facts and circumstances that create an economic incentive to continue and/or terminate lease agreements.
-These include the value of the leasehold improvement spend, costs or penalties expected to be incurred upon termination of the lease agreements, past practice of renewal, importance of the leased asset to the business operations and other market conditions.
-The Company applies the same level of judgement and consideration to leases entered into regardless of whether the lessor is an external party or a related party.
+These include the value of the lease hold improvement spend, costs or penalties expected to be incurred upon termination of the lease agreements, past practice of renewal, importance of the leased asset to the business operations and other market conditions.
+The Company applies the same level of judgement and consideration to leases entered into regardless of whether the lessor is an external party or a related party. - Restoration costs: The Company assesses the restoration costs and their impact and consider several circumstances including, defined clauses in the lease agreements, prevalent market practice and historical experience. - Fit-out and rent-free periods: The Company has not considered fit-out periods in its application of IFRS 16 as the impact of these items on the financial statements of the Company is not considered to be material.